 Correct File Permissions for wp-includes

 The WP-includes folder stores the core files needed for the API and functioning of your site.
-As such, setting this to 755 is the right selection.

 Correct File Permissions for Folders

 Setting to a 755 is usually the best option for all other folders as this gives you full access while the access to others is limited.

 The wp-config file is where base configuration and database connection information are stored, making it one of the most important files of all.

 Use a 444 permission to users and groups to read the file but not write or execute.
 This is also the right permission choice for the PHP file within the Wp-root.

 8. How to Use the iThemes Security Plugin to Check Your WordPress File Permissions

 iThemes Security is a WordPress security plugin designed to harden and lock down your WordPress site.
 The File Permissions setting lists file and directory permissions of key areas of the site.